bverma0808/livetail/README.md

 8. To stop click the 'STOP' button and the watching of file will actually be stopped and you will be redirected to home page again
    ![home page](https://s3.ap-south-1.amazonaws.com/ohsahi/s1.png)

+###Next Version:
+Next version would contain the option to specify the number of lines in 'tail'command